 * PDL is currently an Academic Surgery Representative Interview Panel Member on the UK National Paediatric Surgery (NTN) Training Selection Committee

-Paediatric Surgery is a highly specialised surgical field requiring expertise in caring for children with common and rare conditions.
-It is a relatively new speciality, developing its roots in the UK in the late 1940’s as an off-shoot from adult general surgery1.
-The creation of 26 UK Paediatric Surgery centres has also occurred over decades, resulting in a geographical disparity in thelocation and number of centres.
-Accumulation of experience and advances in medical technologies has resulted in a huge “success story“ for the speciality; many infants and children, hitherto with lethal conditions, now survive and thrive.
-General Surgeons regularly undertake common paediatric elective and emergency procedures, although nationally there now is a steady drift of these operations being undertaken by Paediatric Surgeons.
-Furthermore individual paediatric surgeon specific index case-numbers of some complex rare conditions in some instances the transfer of health care to other specialist trusts for multi-disciplinary input and bespoke services.
+Paediatric surgery is a highly specialised surgical field requiring expertise in caring for children with common and rare conditions.
+The creation of 26 UK paediatric surgery centres has occurred over recent decades, resulting in a geographical disparity, both in location and number of centres.
+Accumulation of experience and advances in medical technologies has resulted in a huge success story for the speciality.
+Many infants and children, hitherto with severe or potentially fatal conditions, now survive and thrive.
+General surgeons regularly undertake common paediatric elective and emergency procedures, although nationally there now is a steady drift of these operations being undertaken by speciality paediatric surgeons.
+Furthermore individual paediatric surgeon specific index case-numbers of some complex rare conditions has led in some instances to the transfer of health care to other specialist trusts for multi-disciplinary input and bespoke services.

-NHS England and Improvement commissioned a ‘Getting it Right First Time’ (GIRFT) report into Paediatric Surgery provision in England in 2018 and its early findings were supported ( in principle ) by the British Association of Paediatric Surgeons2.
+NHS England and Improvement commissioned a Getting it Right First Time (GIRFT) report into paediatric surgery provision in England in 2018 and its early findings were supported ( in principle ) by the British Association of Paediatric Surgeons2.
 The report describes the crucial need for concentration of sub-specialist surgical services in fewer (nominally 10) institutions in England for the expert care of children with varied index rare conditions.
-Sub-specialist centres are expected to have a ‘critical mass’ of sub-specialist paediatric upper and lower gastro-intestinal and urology surgeons in addition to specialist paediatric surgeons in other sub-disciplines eg. surgical oncology.
+Sub-specialist centres are expected to have a “critical mass” of sub-specialist paediatric upper and lower gastro-intestinal and urology surgeons in addition to specialist paediatric surgeons in other sub-disciplines eg. surgical oncology.
 Other paediatric surgical units it is anticipated would continue to care for infants and children in their immediate geographic locality and community who do not have the index rare conditions, many of whom will require care that cannot be provided by a non-specialist team.

-A speciality service well practised Paediatric Cardiac Surgerystudies clearly show improvement in outcome metrics with a higher volume of complex index cases3.
+A speciality service where this is already well practised is paediatric cardiac surgery and studies clearly show improvement in outcome metrics with a higher volume of complex index cases3.
 Similarly, concentration of care of infants with biliary atresia and bladder exstrophy has led to marked noteworthy improvements in overall outcomes4,5.
-Whilst the effects of ‘super centralisation‘ on patient clinical outcomes appears perhaps self evident, the ‘knock on‘ effect(s) on Paediatric Surgery speciality training are likely to be very significant.
-Paediatric Surgical training is generically themed and wide-ranging, with surgeons completing their training with a limited ability to immediately subspecialise.
-Some trainees will be enthusiastically driven to undertake a sub-speciality fellowship after certification of completion of training (CCT) but the majority currently take up a consultant post without bespoke sub-specialist training.
+While the effects of “super centralisation” on patient clinical outcomes appears perhaps self evident, the “knock on” effect(s) on paediatric surgery speciality training are likely to be very significant.
+Paediatric surgical training is generically themed and wide-ranging, with surgeons completing their training with a limited ability to immediately sub-specialise.
+Some trainees will be enthusiastically driven to undertake a sub-speciality fellowship after certification of completion of training (CCT), but the majority currently take up a consultant post without bespoke sub-specialist training.

 Centralisation of sub-specialist care for children with rare index surgical disorders gives opportunity to deliver sub-specialist training.

 Over the past two decades UK surgical training has changed immeasurably.
 A reduction in hours due to the European Working Time Directive and a significant diminution in the number of years required to achieve CCT has resulted in fewer operating hours gained6 and less non-operative clinical experience before consultancy.
-Sweeping changes to the delivery of non-specialist children’s surgical care by adult General Surgeons is likely in the wake of the COVID-19 pandemic.
-This may result in a paradigm shift of ‘low-volume‘ specialist paediatric centres undertaking more ‘low complexity‘ elective childhood surgery which has been unduly delayed with growing waiting times in secondary hospitals, potentially further reducing the experience of the Adult General Surgeon in delivering ‘General Surgery of Childhood‘.
+Sweeping changes to the delivery of non-specialist children’s surgical care by adult general surgeons is likely in the wake of the covid-19 pandemic.
+This may result in a shift of “low-volume” specialist paediatric centres undertaking more “low complexity” elective childhood surgery which has been unduly delayed, with growing waiting times in secondary hospitals, potentially further reducing the experience of the adult general surgeon in delivering “general surgery of childhood.”